 Rabbit Punch: This is any punch that is delivered to the back of another fighter's head.
 It is an illegal blow, due to being highly dangerous.
 It is called that because of its similarity to the way that hunters used to kill rabbits.

 Ring Generalship: This is the manner in which a fighter controls the action in the ring and understands his position.
 It is the way he is able to impose his will on his opponent and strategically outmaneuver him.

 Ringside: A position in the front row or right next to the boxing ring is considered “ringside.”

 Roll with the Punches: The ability to move with a punch to reduce its impact or turn in that same direction so that it doesn’t land cleanly.

-Rope-a-Dope: When you maintain a defensive posture on the ropes in an attempt to outlast or tire your opponent, is considered rope-a-dope.
+Rope-a-Dope: When you maintain a defensive posture on the ropes in an attempt to outlast or tire your opponent.
 It is most recognized and was actually given that name by Muhammad Ali when he employed the technique to defeat George Foreman.

-Rubber Match: When two fighters have fought three times, each having won one of the previous matches each, this one deciding who will win best of three, it is called a rubber match.
+Rubber Match: When two fighters have fought twice, each having won one of the previous matches, this one deciding who will win best of three, it is called a rubber match.

 Sanctioning Body: An organization that regulates and approves fights.
 Sanctioning bodies dictate the rules and guidelines that any bout is fought under.